Oakland's QBs: A work in progress

 Added Allen: “Matt Flynn hasn’t showed me anything that I’m worried about.
 He’s doing fine.”

-So while the Oakland quarterback situation will be often talked about leading up to the season opener, Flynn remains on target to be the starter.
-But like most positions in Oakland this year, it will have to be earned.
+So while the Oakland quarterback situation will be often talked about leading up to the season opener, Flynn remains on target to start for now.
+But like most positions, in Oakland this year, it will have to be earned.

 Final Philadelphia 24 Washington 27 Final/OT San Diego 38 San Francisco 35